hiend0/Network-Plus-Part-1/Module 5/Physical Labs/configure-ipv6-on-network-devices.md

 1. Why can the same link-local address `fe80::1` be assigned to both Ethernet interfaces on R1?
    _Answer:_

+   Link-local addresses are valid within a single network so the same link-local address can be used.

 2. What is the Subnet ID of the IPv6 unicast address `2001:db8:acad::aaaa:1234/64`?
    _Answer:_

+   The first 64 bits of the address is the Subnet ID 2001:db8:acad.

 ---